fANZYo/T7Companion/README.md

 /character/kazuya?lastHit=m&onHit=10,-4
 ```
 Find all of Kazuya's moves that end with a mid and are between +10 and -4 on block
-*NOTE: this will currently not list all the moves as the parsing of frame notation is not yet catering for move values containing a range*

 ## TODO